nicolemne/python-hangman-game/README.md

 #### Client goals visitors

-My goals for this application is to be fun, accessible and smooth running gameplay.
+My goal for this application is to be fun, accessible and smooth running gameplay.

 #### First-time visitors

-I want my first time visitors to be able to quickly navigate throughout the start menu to choose difficulty, read instructions or go straight into a new game.
+I want my first-time visitors to be able to quickly navigate through the start menu to choose a difficulty, read instructions or go straight into a new game.
 The design I've chosen is for the program to look aesthetically pleasing and fun, which will encourage the user to keep playing.

 #### Returning visitors

-My hope is for a first time user to have a great experience playing this game, so that they will return to play again.
+My hope is for first-time users to have a great experience playing this game so that they will return to play again.

 ## Design